-- Shading analysis - o Site Photos (inverter modules and revenue grade meter) - o ANSI-C12 certified meter worksheet (to demonstrate compliance with revenue grade meter requirement to measure system output) - Completed PV Commissioning Form registrants may use the NJCEP PV Commissioning Form or provide the same information in another format when submitting Final As-Built paperwork. - EDC Notification of interconnection completion the written notification that the system is authorized to be energized from the utility.
+- Shading analysis - Site Photos (inverter modules and revenue grade meter) - o ANSI-C12 certified meter worksheet (to demonstrate compliance with revenue grade meter requirement to measure system output) - Completed PV Commissioning Form registrants may use the NJCEP PV Commissioning Form or provide the same information in another format when submitting Final As-Built paperwork. - EDC Notification of interconnection completion the written notification that the system is authorized to be energized from the utility.
 Per the N.J.A.C.
 14:8-5.8 requirements after approval of an interconnection, once the EDC performs an inspection or determines that no inspection is needed and has received an executed interconnection agreement from the customer-generator; the EDC shall notify the customer-generator in writing that the customer-generator is authorized to energize the customer-generator facility.
-This notification may be in the form of an email or a letter from the EDC. - Projects that were eligible for the ESFI incentive as a result of successful contract award from one of the first two solicitations in 2011 must provide a copy of page 1 (Effective Date), page 5 (Signature Date) and Appendix B (Seller's Project) of the fully executed Purchase and Sale Agreement.
+This notification may be in the form of an email or a letter from the EDC. - SRP projects that executed a Board-approved SREC Purchase and Sale Agreement (PSA) with their EDC resulting from their participation in either Solicitation Round 6 (February 2011) or Solicitation Round 7 (June 2011) of the EDC SREC Financing Program are eligible for the 2011 ESFI incentive as outlined in the 2011 approved Program Plan.
+In order to receive the ESFI incentive, those projects must provide a copy of page 1 (Effective Date), page 5 (Signature Date) and Appendix B (Seller's Project) of the fully executed Purchase and Sale Agreement.